RedGnad/Base-War/README.md

 The first five steps are the in-game tutorial, in its order.

 1. **Place your base.** Put it on the green ground.
 A starter crate is already waiting.
-2. **Smash it.** Three hits, out comes your first item.
+2. **Smash a crate.** Three hits, out comes your first item.
 7 rarities, 14 mutations.
-3. **Put it on show.** It earns while you play and while you sleep.
+3. **Put your item on show.** It earns while you play and while you sleep.
 Come back, tap COLLECT.
-4. **Hit the belt.** Crates roll past and fall off the end.
+4. **Buy a crate.** Crates roll past and fall off the end.
 Yours walks home on its own, and anyone can outbid you on the way.
 5. **Rob a base.** Tap a neighbour's item, stay put while the bar fills, run it home.
 They get the alert the moment you touch it.
 The way out is a shootout.
 6. **Defend yours.** Lock the door, arm a sentry on every storey, lay traps, cloak, taser, bomb.
 7. **Grow.** Twelve storeys, fusion, luck, skins, prestige, quests, daily rewards, a world leaderboard.
-8. **Show up for the rush.** Random rushes, a grand rush every day at the same hour, a boss on the plaza, raids on other bases.
+8. **Show up for the rush.** Random rushes, a grand rush every day at the same hour, boss battles on the plaza, raids on other bases.

 ## Mobile first

 - One thumb plays the whole game: one action button, and its glyph shows what it will do.
 - The pad is measured on the mobile explorer's own controls, jump and glider glyphs included.
-- A theft is one tap and a timer, not a held button: stay by the item and survive it.
+- A theft is one tap and a timer: stay by the item and survive it.
 - Desktop gets the same pad, scaled up.
 Both platforms play the same game.

 ## Social by design

 - Everything on show can be stolen.
 The owner is alerted by name.
 Leaving is a shootout.
-- Any crate on its way home can be outbid by anyone watching the belt.
+- Any crate on its way home can be outbid by anyone watching.
 - Gift a base, or rob it.
 - Sentry shots, door seals and rush calls are seen and heard by everyone on the plaza.
 - Company pays: each player present raises everyone's income, up to 60 %.